spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-merchant-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the merchant edit and create forms contain a *Store* toggle form that enables the ability to add a merchant to specific stores.
+Make sure that the merchant edit and create forms contain a **Store** toggle form.

 {% endinfo_block %}